Massage Stick Guide: Exercises and Techniques That Work

 Daily use of a massage stick is safe for most athletes.
 Since you control pressure by hand rather than loading bodyweight onto a cylinder, the systemic demand on the muscle is lower.
 Three to five minutes per targeted muscle group, five to six days per week, is a realistic maintenance frequency for anyone training consistently.

-Post-workout timing makes the most sense based on Kruse's circulation findings: working a muscle when blood flow is already elevated from training amplifies the recovery effect.
+Post-workout timing makes sense for most people: working a muscle when blood flow is already elevated from training tends to amplify the recovery effect described by Medeiros et al. above.
 Twenty to thirty minutes after finishing is a solid window.
 Some people also find morning use helpful for chronically tight calves or hamstrings before the day starts.

 Pressure calibration matters more than it seems.
 Stay at a level where you can breathe normally through each stroke.
 If you're holding your breath or tensing the target muscle, you've crossed from productive tension into defensive tension.
 That defeats the purpose.
 For a closer look at calibrating pressure on smaller muscles, [this guide on small-muscle pressure](/blog/foam-rolling-pressure-for-small-muscles) covers the specifics well.